numpy/numpy/doc/source/reference/random/performance.rst

 :class:`~mt19937.MT19937` `fails some statistical tests`_ and is not especially fast compared to modern PRNGs.
-For these reasons, we mostly do not recommend using it on its own, only through the legacy `~mtrand.RandomState` for reproducing old results.
+For these reasons, we mostly do not recommend using it on its own, only through the legacy `~.RandomState` for reproducing old results.
 That said, it has a very long history as a default in many systems.